Emergent Spacetime and Cosmic Inflation: Introduction

 The physics of the last century had devoted to the study of two pillars: general relativity and quantum field theory.
 And the two cornerstones of modern physics can be merged into beautiful equations, the so-called Einstein equations given by

 where the right-hand side is the energy-momentum tensor whose contents are described by (quantum) field theories.
-Although the revolutionary theories of relativity and quantum mechanics have utterly changed the way we think about Nature and the Universe, new open problems have emerged which have not been resolved yet within the paradigm of the 20th century physics.
+Although the groundbreaking theories of relativity and quantum mechanics have utterly changed the way we think about Nature and the Universe, new open problems have emerged which have not been resolved yet within the paradigm of the 20th century physics.
 For example, a short list of them is the cosmological constant problem, the hierarchy problem, dark energy, dark matter, cosmic inflation and quantum gravity.
 In particular, recent developments in cosmology, particle physics and string theory have led to a radical proposal that there could be an ensemble of universes that might be completely disconnected from ours \cite{1carr-book}.
-Of course, it would be perverse to claim that nothing exists beyond the horizon of our observable universe.
+Certainly, it would be perverse to claim that nothing exists beyond the horizon of our observable universe.
 The observable universe is one causal patch of a much larger unobservable universe.
-However, a painful direction is to use the string landscape or multiverse to explain some notorious problems in theoretical physics based on the anthropic argument \cite{1carr-ellis}. ``And it's pretty unsatisfactory to use the multiverse hypothesis to explain only things we don't understand."\footnote{Graham Ross in {\it Quanta magazine} ``At multiverse impasse, a new theory of scale" (August 18, 2014) and {\it Wired.com} ``Radical new theory could kill the multiverse hypothesis."} Taking history as a mirror, this situation is very reminiscent of the hypothetical luminiferous ether in the late 19th century.
-Looking forward to the future, we may need another turn of the spacetime picture to defend the integrity of physics.
+However, resorting to the concept of the string landscape or multiverse in an attempt to address certain notorious issues in theoretical physics through the anthropic argument is a challenging approach \cite{1carr-ellis}. ``And it's pretty unsatisfactory to use the multiverse hypothesis to explain only things we don't understand."\footnote{Graham Ross in {\it Quanta magazine} ``At multiverse impasse, a new theory of scale" (August 18, 2014) and {\it Wired.com} ``Radical new theory could kill the multiverse hypothesis."} Reflecting on history, the current situation strongly echoes the era of the hypothetical luminiferous ether in the late 19th century.
+The historical lesson implies that we may need another turn of the spacetime picture to defend the integrity of physics.

-In physical cosmology, cosmic inflation is the exponential expansion of space in the early universe.
+In physical cosmology, cosmic inflation in the early universe is the exponential expansion of space.
 Suppose that spacetime evolution is determined by a single scale factor $a(t)$ and its Hubble expansion rate $H \equiv \frac{\dot{a}}{a}$ according to the cosmological principle and driven by the dynamics of a scalar field $\phi$, called the inflaton \cite{1guth,1linde}.
 Then the Einstein equation \eq{1einstein-eq} reduces to the Friedmann equation

 The evolution equation of the inflaton in the Friedmann universe is described by